MicrosoftDocs/appcenter-docs/docs/distribution/codepush/tutorials.md

 ![Configuring empty definition](images/tutorials19.png)

 > [!NOTE]
-> The `Continuous deployment` trigger tells VSTS to kick-off a release each time a successful build completes.
+> The `Continuous deployment` trigger tells Azure DevOps to kick-off a release each time a successful build completes.
 This behavior can be modified to release automatically or after a release is formally approved.

 #### Configure the deployment task